 The Department of English has six tenured/tenure-track faculty who are writing studies specialists.

 - Dr. Yufeng Zhang

-Additionally, the majority of the department consists of qualified writing instructors, many of whom have been trained in professional settings.
+In addition, the majority of the Department consists of qualified writing instructors, many of whom have been trained in professional settings.